ACCESS-NRI/access-om3-configs/documentation/docs/pages/Grids.md

 However refer to the metadata of the latest `ocean_hgrid.py` to find the latest setup.

-Secondly, an _ESMF Mesh_ file was [derived](https://github.com/COSIMA/om3-scripts/blob/main/mesh_generation/generate_mesh.py) from the MOM supergrid.
+Secondly, an _ESMF Mesh_ file is [derived](https://github.com/COSIMA/om3-scripts/blob/main/mesh_generation/generate_mesh.py) from the MOM supergrid.
 The MOM supergrid file is used by the MOM and CICE model components, whilst the ESMF Mesh file is used in the coupler.
 (Additional ESMF mesh files exist for the data atmosphere and runoff components).
 How to configure these in the model is captured in the [configurations](configurations/Configurations.md) page.